sparkflows/sparkflows-docs/docs/user-guide/auto-ml/pycaret.rst

       :width: 90%

-* Click on Save button to save details or click on start button to view train data
+* Click on Save button to save the AutoML experiment details.
+Clicking on the start button will run the training data on the selected algortihms.On completion of the AutoML run it will display the Leaderboard and feature columns.

 .. figure:: ../../_assets/auto-ml/pycaret4.PNG
       :alt: auto-ml